 more formal setting.

-We assist seniors and those who love them throughout Los Angeles and Ventura
+We assist seniors and those who love them throughout Valencia and we are

-counties and we are able to provide services in both English and Russian.
+able to provide services in both English and Russian.
+Request a consultation

 contacting us online or calling

 When it comes to Medi-Cal Qualification, saying there is a lot of misinformation

 out there, is perhaps the understatement of the century for elder law

 attorneys.
 For example, it is alarming how many California websites assert

 there is a 5 year look back period on asset transfers.
 This tidbit is

 quoted so often on the internet that many of our clients are skeptical